History of Capital Punishment in California

 Two competing initiatives appeared on the November 8, 2016, ballot.
 Proposition 62, the Repeal of the Death Penalty Initiative, would have repealed the death penalty and would have effectively commuted the sentences of condemned inmates from the death penalty with life imprisonment without parole.
 The measure also had a requirement that condemned inmates work and would have increased the portion of their wages for victim restitution from 20 to 60 percent.
 A “yes” vote supported repealing the death penalty; a “no” vote opposed the measure.
 Proposition 62 was defeated with 53.1 percent voting “no” and 46.8 percent voting “yes.”

-This initiative keeps the death penalty in place, generally requires habeas corpus petitions to be filed in the court which imposed the sentence, sets time limits on legal challenges, and changes the process for appointing attorneys to represent condemned inmates.
+Proposition 66 kept the death penalty in place, generally required habeas corpus petitions to be filed in the court which imposed the sentence, set time limits on legal challenges, and changed the process for appointing attorneys to represent condemned inmates.